 Serving Suggestions

 What to serve with shrimp and grits?
-These Cajun shrimp and grits go splendidly with our Southern Braised Collard Greens, Cajun Fried Corn, and with a side of Old Fashioned Biscuits for true taste of the South.
+These Cajun shrimp and grits go splendidly with our Southern collard greens, Cajun cornbread, or with a side of buttermilk biscuits for true taste of the South.

 Substitutions and Variations